Nayos1337/cscg2020/pwn/ropnop/writeup.md

 }
 ```
 `gadget_shop` is never called and is only there for (like the name says) [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming)-gadgets.
 `ropnop` is an interesting function.
 It makes the whole text section read-write-executable and loops over every byte in the text section, and replaces all `0xc3` bytes with `0x90`.
 This has the effect, that every return optcode is replaced by an nop optcode.
 I assume that, that should prevent ROP attacks.
 But it also clobbers the normal function of ret instructions, which seems very stupid to do.
-Also the text section is still writeable after it is called.
+Also the text section is still writable after it is called.
 `main` calls `ropnop`, which is supposed to prevent ROP and then lets us overwrite the stack.

 I was also a bit confused about the ropnop function, because it replaces all ret optcodes, which means if the `ropnop` is done and tries to return, this optcode is a nop which makes the function not return and execute the bytes after it in the binary.

-But this assumtion is wrong, because the code used to overwrite the code, overwrites itself.
+But this assumption is wrong, because the code used to overwrite the code, overwrites itself.
 This is a bit confusing, but I will explain it.

 Before the start of the program, the ropnop function looks like this: